Best Summer Jobs for Premeds & How to Find Them

 • Documenting the entire patient encounter, including medical history, physical examinations, diagnoses, current medications, and treatment plans

-• Ensuring all documents adhere to appropriate medical terminology, formating, and HIPAA compliance
+• Ensuring all documents adhere to appropriate medical terminology, formatting, and HIPAA compliance

 • Assisting physicians by preparing exam rooms and gathering medical supplies